 There were many more TV’s than elsewhere on the boat, which meant we could relax comfortably in our seats without inching to see, it also made for a much more personal experience.

-Complimentary Drinks and Snacks – Unfortunately, again the pictures gave me a fall sense of hope with regard to the comped food.
+Complimentary Drinks and Snacks – Unfortunately, again the pictures gave me a false sense of hope with regard to the comped food.
 Despite travelling at night, I didn’t expect to board to the same food that in my opinion been there from first thing in the morning.

 There were crackers, little blini salmon things that I didn’t trust, a few slices of very hard, curled-at-the-side cheese with some grapes, meats of the same calibre and some other random bits and pieces including a few bits of fruit, some muffins and small cakes.